 Can I Get A Free Carfax For My Own Car?

 Unfortunately, none of the paid vehicle history report companies offer current owners a free or even discounted option, but if you head over to Autohitch we are currently providing free vehicle histories for all car owners or buyers.

 Is It Safe To Give Someone Your Vehicle Vin Number

-Many Car Buyers are under a false impression that giving someone your Vehicles Vin number could compromise your personal information, but the truth is that your personal information isn’t attached to your VIN number like it is to your license plate, so if someone asks to check your vehicle’s history report, you can be confident that the vehicles history is all they will see.
+Many Car Buyers are worried that it isn’t safe to give someone your Vehicles Vin number and that you could compromise your personal information by doing so.
+But the truth is that your personal information isn’t attached to your VIN number like it is to your license plate, so if someone asks to check your vehicle’s history report, you can be confident that the vehicles history is all they will see.